AndrewKelton/Parallel_TF-IDF_Classification/README.md

 ## Goals
 * Provide a parallel TF-IDF vectorizer/classifier for efficient performance.
-* Prove parallel TF-IDF is more efficient than its sequential implementation
+* Prove parallel TF-IDF is more efficient than its sequential implementation.
-* Ensure correctness in parallel TF-IDF computation
+* Ensure correctness in parallel TF-IDF computation.
-* Successfully classify documents using TF-IDF scores
+* Successfully classify documents using TF-IDF scores with respect to cosine similarity.

 ## Notes
-* Dataset Requirement: Ensure BBC-News-Training.csv is available in the project directory.
+* Dataset Requirement:
+    * Training data contains the format: category<sub>x</sub>, text<sub>x</sub>
+    * Untrained data's category and corresponding text should be in separate files.
+        - Untrained Category → un-trained-category.txt: category<sub>x</sub>
+        - Untrained Text → un-trained-text.txt: text<sub>x</sub>
 * Logging & Output: Results for Tests are stored in tests/test-output/results/, and logs are saved in tests/test-output/logs/.
 * Formatted Output: Formatted output in the form of CSV files is located in tests/test-output/processed-data-results/
-* Running `scripts/run.sh` may take a long time to finish due to the sequential solution taking quite a bit of time.
-I recommend reducing the number of iterations in `scripts/run.sh` to 5 if you are running this locally.
+* Running `scripts/run.sh` may take a long time to finish due to the sequential and lower-thread solutions taking quite a bit of time.
+I recommend reducing the number of iterations in `scripts/run.sh` to 5 if you are running this locally and would like to get an average comparison.